-Here are samples of projects in 3D and game designing that allowed me to expand my practice.
+Here are samples of projects in 3D and game design that allowed me to expand my practice.

 I. Virtual Reality Concepts for State Farm.